atingupta2005/aws-ingesting-click-logs-using-terraform/README.md

 # Ingesting Web Application Click Logs into AWS using Terraform (By HashiCorp)

-This post provides an API based ingestion application system for websites & applications to push user interactions, click actions from their website into AWS.
-The ingestion process will be exposed using a web-based interaction with an API Gateway endpoint.
+- API based ingestion application system for websites & applications to push user interactions, click actions from their website into AWS

-The Amazon API Gateway (https://aws.amazon.com/api-gateway/) processes the incoming data into an AWS Lambda (https://aws.amazon.com/lambda/) during which the system validates the request using a Lambda Authorizer and pushes the data to a Amazon Kinesis Data Firehose (https://aws.amazon.com/kinesis/data-firehose/).
-Leverage Firehose’s capability to convert the incoming data and convert it into a Parquet file before pushing it to Amazon S3 (https://aws.amazon.com/s3/).
-AWS Glue catalog (https://aws.amazon.com/glue/) is used for the conversion.
-Additionally, a transformational/consumer lambda does additional processing by pushing it to Amazon DynamoDB (https://aws.amazon.com/dynamodb/).

-The data hosted in Amazon S3 (Parquet file) and DynamoDB can be eventually used for generating reports and metrics depending on customer needs to monitor user experience, behavior and additionally provide better recommendations on their website.

 The following steps provide an overview of this implementation: